Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases: Methodology

 \subsection{Fiducial Cosmology, Surveys and Priors}

 In \cite{boyle_deconstructing_2018} we used Euclid \cite{amendola_cosmology_2016, laureijs_euclid_2011} as a sample survey for which to forecast constraints.
 In \cite{boyle_understanding_2019}, we extended our work to include future CMB surveys and focused on Simons Observatory \cite{the_simons_observatory_collaboration_simons_2019} as our example.
 Here we continue to focus on these two as representative surveys.
 The survey parameters for Euclid are given in Table \ref{table_euclid} in Appendix \ref{app_surveys}, and those for Simons Observatory are taken from Table 1 of \cite{the_simons_observatory_collaboration_simons_2019}.
+The Euclid survey area is 15000 deg$^2$ and the total number of galaxies included in the spectroscopic survey is approximately 50 million.
 The focus of our work is not to provide quantitative information for a particular survey, but to demonstrate certain principles, and these should be generally extendable to all similar datasets.
 Results for alternative galaxy surveys are discussed in Section \ref{subsec_alternative_galaxy_surveys}.
 We assume a maximum usable wavenumber of $k_{\textrm{max}} = 0.2~h~\textrm{Mpc}^{-1}$ for all galaxy survey calculations for ease of comparison with results in our previous papers, and the effect of this choice is examined in Section \ref{subsec_fisher_bias}.
+We calculate a consistent $l_{\rm max}$ value in each redshift bin for the galaxy-CMB cross-correlation calculations (Eq. \ref{eq_cl_gk}) as $l_{\rm max}(z)=k_{\rm max}\times d_A(z)-1/2$.
+For the CMB lensing auto-correlation (Eq. \ref{eq_cl_kk}), no additional $l_{\rm max}$ is implemented because of the natural limit imposed by the lensing noise.
+We have checked that repeating our CMB lensing calculations with full Halofit power spectra (as implemented in \texttt{CLASS}) has negligible impact on the results.

 Our fiducial cosmology is identical to that in \cite{boyle_deconstructing_2018, boyle_understanding_2019}.
 We have a total of 11 free cosmological parameters.
 We marginalise our constraints on $M_\nu$ over the six standard Planck convention $\Lambda$CDM parameters ($\theta_s$, $\omega_b$, $\omega_{cdm}$, $\tau$, $A_s$ and $n_s$) plus $N_{\textrm{ {eff}}}$.
 In all cases, we examine the effects of freeing $\Omega_{k}$, $w_0$ and $w_a$ on the constraints.